adrien-f/tf-state-worker/README.md

 ## Why does this exist?

-In the case of a new project in a serverless context, without any previous infrastructure (and so, without any Cloud object storage), it might be interesting to be able to store Terraform states.
+In the case of a new project in a serverless context, without any previous infrastructure (and so, without any Cloud object storage), it might be interesting to be able to store Terraform states in a remote backend to easily collaborate.

 The worker does just that but uses Cloudflare object storage solution, R2.

 ### But what about the S3 compatibility?